caracal-pipeline/caracal-docs/sphinx/_build/html/_sources/manual/workers/mosaic/index.rst.txt

 **target_images**
 --------------------------------------------------

-  *seq*, *optional*, *default = directory/first_image.fits, directory/second_image.fits*
+  *list* *of str*, *optional*, *default = ' '*

-  List of images to be mosaicked, with suffix of image.fits being expected.
+  List of .FITS images/cubes to be mosaicked.
+Their file names must end with "image.fits" and must include the path relative to the current working directory.
+These images/cubes MUST be located within (sub-directories of) the current working directory.